IVR Workflows - Early Adopter Program

 6. Select Other Routing Options

-7. Select To an IVR Workflow
+7. Select an IVR Workflow

-8. Select the desired IVR Workflow
+8. Select the desired IVR workflow

 Edit an IVR Workflow